frak-id/frak-indexer/README.md

 - **Secure**: Uses AWS security groups and VPC for network isolation.
 - **Observable**: Includes CloudWatch logs and metrics for monitoring.
 - **Maintainable**: Infrastructure as Code (IaC) using SST for easy updates and version control.

-## Deployment

-This project uses SST for infrastructure deployment.
-To deploy:

-1. Ensure you have AWS credentials configured.
-2. Setup the secrets required to run the project (check the `iac/Config.ts` file for the required secrets).
-3. Install dependencies: `pnpm install`
-4. Deploy the stack: `npx run deploy`

 ## Contributing